Can I go Bankrupt if I am on Benefits?

 Do you have to pay the Bankruptcy Application Fee if you receive Benefits?

 If you want to go Bankrupt you will have to pay a Fee.
 This is the case whether you are receiving benefits or not.
-Despite the fact that you probably have a low income you will not be eligible for any reduction of the fee.
+Despite the fact that you probably have a low income you will not be eligible for any reduction.

 Will you have to make payments towards your Debts?